goromal/anixpkgs/README.md

 # ANixpkgs

-A collection of personal (or otherwise personally useful) repositories packaged as Nix derivations.
+A collection of personal (or otherwise personally useful) repositories packaged as Nix overlays.